-- who argued that former soldiers and police officers could be forgiven, but that former intelligence officers could not.'146 - 6.4.16 On 31 December 2021, it was reported that the Taliban would investigate the torture of a former member of security personnel147, after a video appearing to show their torture went viral on social media148. - 6.4.17 See also Taliban's 'general amnesty' and Taliban justice.
+- 6.4.16 On 31 December 2021, it was reported that the Taliban would investigate the torture of a former member of the Afghan security forces173, after a video appearing to show their torture went viral on social media174. - 6.4.17 See also Taliban's 'general amnesty' and Taliban justice.